TiagoMA90/Portfolio-one/README.md

 - Chrome DevTools - Tester
 - WAVE Evaluation tool - Tester

-## Deployment
+## Development & Deployment
+- The project was developed using GitHub and GitPod platforms.

-- The website was deployed via Github and can be found here: https://tiagoma90.github.io/sauna-world/
+- The website was deployed via Github and the live version can be found here: https://tiagoma90.github.io/sauna-world/

 # Credits